Quickstart

 Our core is the GREEN stack and we make absolutely no assumptions about the rest of your stack.

-We do provide plugins with zod powered drivers for the most popular options (listed above).
-These drivers are entirely optional and can be completely ignored if you don't need them.
+We will provide plugins with zod based drivers for the most popular options (listed above).
+Drivers and plugins are entirely optional and can be completely ignored if you don’t need them.

 So, merge what you’re familiar with, or check out the individual PR’s to test and learn how they differ before making a decision.